• Skip to primary navigation

 • Basic pancake mixture with baking powder and whisked egg white.

-Pancake Stack – Image taken from Snackable Science
+Pancake Stack – Image is taken from Snackable Science

 How would you expect the pancakes made using different mixtures to differ?

 We would expect the pancakes to vary in size.
-The smallest should be the basic mixture and largest the mixture with baking soda and whisked egg white.
+The smallest should be the basic mixture, and the largest should be the mixture of baking soda and whisked egg white.

 Results